ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

     `cp episeq/episeq.ini episeq/episeq.design episeq/episeq.readset episeq/generate-qsub.sh .`

 1. Using your prefered text editor, modify `./episeq.readset` and `./episeq.design`  to add your samples and define your case/control groups, respectively.
-    - If you have a manifest file with the following columns, you may instead use the `episeq/readset_gen.py` utility to generate personallized readset and design files.
+    - If you have a manifest file with the following columns, you may instead use the `episeq/readset_gen.py` utility to generate personalised readset and design files.
         - SRA_Sample_s
         - Run_s
         - LibraryLayout_s